trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 .. _TriBITS Package Top-Level Local Variables:

-Once all of the TriBITS SE package's ``Dependencies.cmake`` files have been processed, the following **TriBITS Package Top-Level Local Variables** are
+Once all of the TriBITS SE package's ``Dependencies.cmake`` files have been processed, the following *TriBITS Package Top-Level Local Variables* are
 defined:

   ``${PACKAGE_NAME}_SOURCE_DIR``

-    The absolute path to the base of a given package's source directory.
+    The absolute path to the package's base source directory.
 CMake code, for example in other packages, refer to this by the raw name like ``PackageX_SOURCE_DIR``.
 This makes such CMake code independent of where the package is in relation to other packages.
-This variable is defined for all processed packages, independent of whether they are enabled.
+NOTE: This variable is defined for all processed packages, independent of whether they are enabled or not.

   ``${PACKAGE_NAME}_BINARY_DIR``

-    The absolute path to the base of a given package's binary directory.
+    The absolute path to the package's base binary directory.
 CMake code, for example in other packages, refer to this by the raw name like ``PackageX_BINARY_DIR``.
 This makes such CMake code independent of where the package is in relation to other packages.
-This variable is only defined if the package is enabled.
+NOTE: This variable is only defined if the package is enabled.

   ``${PACKAGE_NAME}_PARENT_REPOSITORY``